smlgit/fpbinary/README.md

 #### `FpBinary`

 This object represents a real number with a specified number of integer and fractional bits.
-View the documentation via:

 Some basic usage: